 | Cross-sell | Additional policy sold | Shows multi-line value |

 For Google Ads, conversion measurement, call tracking and offline conversion imports can connect ad interactions to later CRM outcomes.
-For insurance, this is essential because the valuable outcome often happens after a phone call or advisor follow-up, not on the website.
+This can be valuable in insurance because a commercial outcome often happens after a phone call or advisor follow-up, not on the website.
+Use the minimum necessary event and identifier data; do not send policy details, health information, free-text notes or other sensitive fields merely because they exist in the CRM.

 Call tracking should separate product line, source, campaign, qualification status and policy outcome.
 A lower CPL channel may be worse if it produces unqualified shoppers.
 A higher CPL campaign may be profitable if it creates bound multi-line policies with renewal value.